Example-Sample | Commonly Confused Words

 etymology

-• Sample refers to a small part or quantity intended to show what the whole is like.
+• A sample is a small part or quantity intended to show what the whole is like.

 © 2025 Lithium Lab Pte Ltd